oliverschloebe/google-spell-pspell/README.md

 # google-spell-pspell

 A PHP Pspell substitute for Google Spell Check XML API.
+Pspell is required in order to work on your server.

 ## Why?